Canon G12 vs SX420

 It is notable that the G12 has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the G12 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G12 was succeeded by the Canon G15.
+Both the G12 and the SX420 have been discontinued, but can regularly be found used on eBay.
+The G12 was replaced by the Canon G15, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G12 and the Canon SX420?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.